-PLS 407 The Supreme Court

-and the Bill of Rights 5 credits Interpretation of the Bill of Rights by the Supreme Court and the impact on the individual and the states.
+PLS 407 The Supreme Court and the Bill of Rights 5 credits Interpretation of the Bill of Rights by the Supreme Court and the impact on the individual and the states.
 Prerequisite: junior or senior standing.
-PLS 432 Welfare States (PLS 335)

-Culture and politics of social planning in Sweden, Britain, US and other welfare states.
-Contrasting approaches to income distribution, education, health care and public assistance.
-Public goods and private choices.
-Empirical methods in comparative research.
+PLS 432 Welfare States 5 credits Culture and politics of social planning in Sweden, Germany, Britain, US and Canada.
+Contrasting approaches to income distribution, health care, education and public assistance.
+Normative and empirical methods in empirical research.